Social contract: Classical thought

 Social contract formulations are preserved in many of the world's oldest records.
-The Indian Buddhist text of the second century BCE, Mahāvastu, recounts the legend of Mahasammata.
+The Indian Buddhist text of the second century BC Mahāvastu recounts the legend of Mahasammata.
 The story goes as follows:

 In his rock edicts, the Indian Buddhist king Asoka was said to have argued for a broad and far-reaching social contract.
 The Buddhist vinaya also reflects social contracts expected of the monks; one such instance is when the people of a certain town complained about monks felling saka trees, the Buddha tells his monks that they must stop and give way to social norms.

-Epicurus in the fourth century BCE seemed to have had a strong sense of social contract, with justice and law being rooted in mutual agreement and advantage, as evidenced by these lines, among others, from his Principal Doctrines (see also Epicurean ethics):
+Epicurus in the fourth century BC seemed to have had a strong sense of social contract, with justice and law being rooted in mutual agreement and advantage, as evidenced by these lines, among others, from his Principal Doctrines (see also Epicurean ethics):